shopware/docs/guides/plugins/apps/hosting-guide/platform-sh-deployment.md

 [Platform.sh](https://platform.sh) is a powerful hosting provider for your infrastructure that's quite easy to use.

 Keep in mind though, that this is **not** the only way to go for Apps!
-You can of course use different services, provider or host everything on a dedicated machine.
+You can of course use different services, providers or host everything on a dedicated machine.
-In this guide we just tell you what we would do to start hosting an App von Platform.sh.
+In this guide, we'd like to let you know what we'd do to get started hosting an App on Platform.sh.

-Read more about why this kind of hosting could be useful [here](README.md) or on there [official documentation](https://docs.platform.sh/).
+Read more about why this kind of hosting could be useful [here](README.md) or in there [official documentation](https://docs.platform.sh/).

 ## Getting started
-To deploy your app on [Platform.sh](https://platform.sh), just follow the instructions:
+To deploy your app on [Platform.sh](https://platform.sh), just follow those instructions:

 * [Source Integrations](https://docs.platform.sh/integrations/source.html)
 * [Private Git repository](https://docs.platform.sh/development/private-repository.html)